 How can I get rid of gaps in teeth without braces?

-Braces aren’t the only solution for filling gaps in teeth.
+Braces and aligners aren’t the only solution for filling gaps in teeth.
 The two other options that may be offered are veneers and composite bonding.
 These are best for closing just one or two gaps; if several of your teeth are over-spaced then braces may be a better option.

 Your dentist will discuss which treatment is most suitable for you, but here we’ll go through the pros and cons of each to help you understand your options.